jdkloe/pybufr-ecmwf/README.md

 Also, ECMWF is in the middle of a transition to a new library called ecCodes (which is currently in beta stage).
-The plan is to include an interface to this new library as well in this python model, with identical high level python interface, so you don't need to adapt your scripts.
+The plan is to include an interface to this new library as well in this python module, with identical high level python interface, so you don't need to adapt your scripts.
 However, the lower level python routines may change significantly, to enable this.